TIGRLab/datman-dashboard/docs/developer.rst

     opened and read once, rather than once per iteration)
-  - If you have an 'if' statement and the body of it is included from another snippet, it's better to keep the 'if' in your original file, so you don't need to open the snippet just to discover the if statement failed
+  - If you have an 'if' statement and the body of it is included from another snippet, it's better to keep the 'if' in your original file, so you don't need to open the snippet just to discover the 'if' statement failed

 Also note that if you're organizing your html snippets in a nested folder you always need to give the full path from the root of the template directory to